 That’s when I ran some other tests as well.
 My lipids were all over the place.
 I was 75 lb. overweight.

-All the home workouts that I believed were helping me keep my cardiovascular system healthy, were apparently not working.
+All the cardio I did after workouts that I believed were helping me keep my cardiovascular system healthy, were apparently not working.

 After a lot of days spent analyzing my every day routine, I came to the conclusion that my poor eating habits were exacerbating my condition.

-So I decided to swap two of my junk meals with protein shakes and see if that would make a difference.
+So I decided to stop eating sugar, and went ahead to swap two of my junk meals with protein shakes to see if that would make a difference.